yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

     "./gamepad2.mp4"
     >}}

-When a game starts, some internal testing is done to ensure that things are where they should and respond with an acceptable delay, one of those tests involves rumble.
+When certain games start, some internal testing is done to ensure that things are where they should be and respond with an acceptable delay.
+One of those tests involves rumble.
-Games prod the controllers with a low frequency rumble test, but sometimes, some games never stop and the controller continues to vibrate, depleting battery and making you doubt what was the original intention of the developer. german77 [forces the rumble amplitude to zero after the test](https://github.com/yuzu-emu/yuzu/pull/7593), stopping unwanted vibrations only for these affected games.
+Games prod the controllers with a low frequency rumble test, but sometimes, some games never stop and the controller continues to vibrate, depleting battery and making you doubt what was the original intention of the developer was. german77 [forces the rumble amplitude to zero after the test](https://github.com/yuzu-emu/yuzu/pull/7593), stopping unwanted vibrations only for these affected games.

 VR games may use the gyroscope sensor on the Switch itself (not the controllers) to feed motion data.
-Previously, yuzu would only give partial data to the game, causing erratic movements on the game’s camera. german77 added [all missing data, including the gyro sensor](https://github.com/yuzu-emu/yuzu/pull/7481), to solve this issue.
+Previously, yuzu would only give partial data to the game, causing erratic movement of the game’s camera. german77 added [all missing data, including the gyro sensor](https://github.com/yuzu-emu/yuzu/pull/7481), to solve this issue.

-german77 also added support for the `SetNpadJoyAssignmentMode` series of services, removing some spam in the logs.
+german77 also added support for the `SetNpadJoyAssignmentMode` series of services, removing some spam from the logs.
-This change [also adds support for](https://github.com/yuzu-emu/yuzu/pull/7521) dual Joy-Con pairs with a single Joy-Con connected, which is somehow something that some games seem to do.
+This change [also adds support for](https://github.com/yuzu-emu/yuzu/pull/7521) dual Joy-Con pairs with a single Joy-Con connected, which is something that some games seem to do.

-After the release of `Project Kraken`, the input rewrite, analog triggers were not accurate, a simple bug slipped by making them work only when sticks were moved.
+After the release of `Project Kraken`, [the input rewrite](https://yuzu-emu.org/entry/yuzu-progress-report-nov-2021#projekt-kraken), analog triggers were accidentally broken.
+A simple bug slipped by, causing them to only work when the joysticks were moved.
-[Two lines of code change](https://github.com/yuzu-emu/yuzu/pull/7583), and the issue is no more.
+[Two lines of code were changed](https://github.com/yuzu-emu/yuzu/pull/7583), and the issue was made no more.

 german77 has also been working on making `Ring Fit Adventure` playable.
-While working on implementing support for the pressure rings the game requires, german77 also ended up with some global improvements.
+While working on implementing support for the pressure ring accessory that the game requires, german77 also ended up making some global improvements.

-One change that ends up benefiting all games is [controller type validation](https://github.com/yuzu-emu/yuzu/pull/7503), which ensures that the emulator can only accept controller types that the game supports, while discarding and disconnecting anything else.
+One change that ended up benefiting all games is [controller type validation](https://github.com/yuzu-emu/yuzu/pull/7503), which ensures that the emulator can only accept controller types that the game supports, while discarding and disconnecting anything else.

-A bug in the controller type validation code caused `Captain Toad: Treasure Tracker` to constantly spam the controller applet when trying two player mode.
+A bug in the controller type validation code caused `Captain Toad: Treasure Tracker` to constantly spam the controller applet when trying to launch two-player mode.
-Well, [not any more](https://github.com/yuzu-emu/yuzu/pull/7647), again thanks to german77.
+Well, [not any more](https://github.com/yuzu-emu/yuzu/pull/7647)!
+Again thanks to german77.

 {{< imgs
-	"./toad.png| CO-OP tressure hunting, what else could you ask for?
+	"./toad.png| Co-op tressure hunting, what else could you ask for?
 (Captain Toad: Treasure Tracker)"
   >}}

 ## Flatpak fixes

-Following up from our previous mention [last month](https://yuzu-emu.org/entry/yuzu-progress-report-nov-2021/#graphical-fixes), [liushuyu](https://github.com/liushuyu) continues to fight against the weirdness of Flatpak.
+Following up from our previous mention [last month](https://yuzu-emu.org/entry/yuzu-progress-report-nov-2021/#graphical-fixes), [liushuyu](https://github.com/liushuyu) continues to fight against the weirdness of [Flatpak](https://flatpak.org/).

 [NVDEC requirements are now more flexible](https://github.com/yuzu-emu/yuzu/pull/7565), the CUDA libraries are no longer mandatory, without actually affecting CUDA decoding support.
-Also, ffmpeg requirements have been raised to version 4.3 and higher.
+Also, [FFmpeg](https://ffmpeg.org/) requirements have been raised to version 4.3 and higher.
-This should also enable native Vulkan video support later on when there is driver support for it.
+This should enable native Vulkan video support later on when there is driver support for it.

 With this, decoding crashes are solved when running Flatpak builds of yuzu.